-- A Closure Order is being sought and the address it is being sought on - Only the owner or persons who are habitually resident at the premises may now enter the building, but no one else - The date, time and place at which the Closure Order will be considered - An explanation of what will happen should a Closure Order be grantedin particular that there will be no further entry to the premises and it will be will be totally sealed.
-If the premises are residential then the occupier will be forced to find alternate accommodation. - An explanation that any person who enters the premises who is not the owner or a person who is habitually resident there commits an offence and can be arrested. - Information on relevant support and advice providers who will be able to assist in relation to housing and legal matters.
-This will depend on the particular arrangements in place for the area, and should be agreed with the relevant local authority as part of the consultation.
-Advice providers are likely to be the Housing Advice Centre or point of contact for applications for homeless persons, the Citizens Advice Bureaux and the Local Law Centre.
-Information on help with drug treatment options and leaving sex work exit options is also desirable.
+- A Closure Order is being sought - Only the owner or persons who are habitually resident at the premises may now enter the building, but no one else - The date, time and place at which the Closure Order will be considered - An explanation of what will happen should a Closure Order be grantedin particular that there will be no further entry to the premises and it will be will be totally sealed.
+If the premises are residential then the occupier will be forced to find alternate accommodation. - An explanation that any person who does enter the premises who is not the owner or persons or habitually resident there commits an offence and can be arrested. - Information on relevant advice providers who will be able to assist in relation to housing and legal matters and information on help with drug treatment options and leaving sex work.